Product Updates — 7 min

 When you can’t see each team member every day, it's important to keep on top of hiring and managing staff with care.
 Leaders must be able to budget and forecast effectively to eliminate bottlenecks (slow processes) and bloating (over-hiring or mismanaging talent).

-Maximizing productivity in remote teams is key to being able to implement your company-wide goals.
-But this, too, can be a challenge if you don’t plan ahead.
+Maximizing productivity in globally distributed teams is key to being able to implement your company-wide goals.
+But this, too, can be a challenge if you don't plan ahead.

 Watching employees over their shoulders is not an option.
 Employee tracking tools are invasive and counterproductive.
-No matter how smart your tool may be, employees will always find a way around it — and waste time and energy in the process.
-There are plenty of better, kinder ways to engage workers and boost productivity.
+No matter how smart your tool may be, employees will always find a way around it, wasting time and energy in the process.
+There are plenty of better, kinder ways to engage your workers and boost productivity.

 This is where async work, which is a great productivity booster, really shines.
-Asynchronous work, as opposed to synchronous work, allows workers the freedom and flexibility to work according to their own schedule.
-After all, if your employee creates great work, does it really matter when the work happened?
+Asynchronous work, as opposed to synchronous work, allows workers the freedom and flexibility to work according to their own schedules.
+After all, if your employees create great work, does it really matter when the work happens?

 Done properly, async leads to better results for your business.
-Async is perfect for remote teams where micromanaging is not an option, allowing workers to make progress on their tasks without waiting for meetings or for other colleagues to come online, which is a huge timesaver when your team is scattered across different time zones.
+Async is perfect for remote teams where micromanaging is not an option, because it allows workers to make progress on their tasks without waiting for meetings or for other colleagues to come online, which is a huge timesaver when your team is scattered across different time zones.

 Of course, some teams will always need to have some level of synchronous work, like customer service or sales.
 However, this is an easy fix.
-Simply establish minimum coverage standards and allow the team to work their own schedules to find the best way to meet demand.
+Simply establish minimum coverage standards and allow the team to adjust their individual schedules to find the best way to meet demand.
 If you need more coverage, you can always hire more workers from different time zones!

 How can you help your global teams work efficiently using async work?